Reliability (statistics): General model

-The goal of estimating reliability is to determine how much of the variability in test scores is due to errors in measurement and how much is due to variability in true scores.
+The goal of estimating reliability is to determine how much of the variability in test scores is due to measurement errors and how much is due to variability in true scores (true value).

 A true score is the replicable feature of the concept being measured.
 It is the part of the observed score that would recur across different measurement occasions in the absence of error.